HOS-ELDIN/DEPI-React/session-2-html-css/assignment.md

 ## Html5Exam:

-1. Question1 : Answer The Follwoing Questions
+1. Question1 : Answer The Following Questions

    1. What is the use of the \<link\> tag?

-      - linking an external respurce like (css files, fonts, cdns)
+      - linking an external resource like (css files, fonts, cdns)

    2. With which tags is the \<source\> element associated?